-4. VALUATION OF THE COMPANY
+5. VALUATION OF THE COMPANY

-4.1 General
+5.1 General

 The price of a Share is calculated by reference to the Net Asset Value.
-The Net Asset Value per Share is currently calculated at 11.00 a.m.
+The Net Asset Value per Share is currently calculated at 10.00 a.m.
 (London time) (this being the Valuation Point) on each Dealing Day.
+Shares in the Company are single priced.

-The ACD may at any time during a business day carry out an additional valuation if it considers it desirable to do so.
+The ACD may at any time during a Business Day carry out an additional valuation if it considers it desirable to do so.
 The ACD shall inform the Depositary of any decision to carry out any such additional valuation.
-Valuations may be carried out for effecting a scheme of amalgamation or reconstruction which do not create a Valuation Point for the purposes of dealings.
+Valuations may be carried out for effecting a scheme of arrangement or reconstruction which do not create a Valuation Point for the purposes of dealings.
 Where permitted and subject to the Regulations, the ACD may, in certain circumstances (for example where a significant event has occurred since the closure of a market) substitute a price with a more appropriate price which in its opinion reflects a fair and reasonable price for that investment.